 Have you or a loved one been diagnosed with cancer?
 Do you need support with finding a wig?

-Komen Orange County is proud to offer FREE Wig Salon services to any OC resident who may be in need of help.
+Komen Orange County in partnership with Cancer Kinship is proud to offer FREE Wig Salon services to any OC resident who may be in need of help.
 Those who visit the salon can try on different styles and have the option of selecting 1- wig, 1- hat and 1- scarf; must be an Orange County resident with a cancer diagnosis to qualify.

 REAL PINK Podcast